javaguru173/100-days-of-code/log.md

 **Thoughts**: I found a website that shows me how to construct a login page.
 I know for my first app its going to be a simple plant collection that saves user data based off their login credentials.
 But I'm feeling pretty demotiavted today, idk if it's the heat or other stuff.
 I just can't seem to focus and concentrate on this right now.

 Link to work: [Flutter Codelab] (https://flutter.dev/docs/get-started/codelab)

+### Day 31: Aug 15, 2021
+##### (intentionally left blank)

+**Today's Progress** : Worked on login page for app

+**Thoughts**: Definitley have more motivation today.
+I was slowly working on the email/password classes this afternoon.
+I am getting the hang of understanding the widgets of Dart/Flutter.

+Link to work: [Flutter UI Tutorial] (https://pusher.com/tutorials/login-ui-flutter/#defining-our-assets)